Paid Undergraduate Internship Program FAQs

 3. Will interns receive academic credit for this internship?

 This internship does not provide academic credit automatically.
-Credit for this internship is a matter to be determined by the student and his or her professors.
+Credit for this internship is a matter to be determined by the student and their professor.

 4. What are intern responsibilities?